kulathungasadew15/kulathungasadew15/README.md

-I am a **Computer Systems and Network Engineering** student **@ SLIIT** based in Sri Lanka.
+I am a **Computer Systems and Network Engineering** student **@SLIIT** based in Sri Lanka.
 I enjoy diving into network infrastructures, learning new technologies, solving problems through code, and building both software applications and secure systems.

 ---

 ### 🚀 About Me

-- 🎓 Undergraduate student **@ SLIIT** , specializing in Computer Systems and Network Engineering.
+- 🎓 Undergraduate student **@SLIIT** , specializing in Computer Systems and Network Engineering.
 - 🛠️ Passionate about building robust network architectures, system administration, and exploring cloud technologies.
 - 💻 Actively developing projects using Python, PHP, and working with databases and fundamental networking protocols.
 - 🎯 Aiming to bridge the gap between software development and scalable infrastructure.

-👋 Welcome to my GitHub space!
+👋 Welcome to my GitHub space !

-- I am currently pursuing my degree in Computer Systems and Network Engineering **@ SLIIT**.
+- I am currently pursuing my degree in Computer Systems and Network Engineering **@SLIIT**.
 I use this platform to document my learning journey, version-control my academic projects, and experiment with new technologies.

-📡 Current Focus: Advanced networking concepts, TCP/IP tracking, and secure system architectures.
+**📡 Current Focus :** Advanced networking concepts, TCP/IP tracking, and secure system architectures.

-⚙️ Skills: Coding script solutions, database queries, and web development backend logic.
+**⚙️ Skills :** Coding script solutions, database queries, and web development backend logic.

-🚀 Goal: To become a skilled Network Engineer capable of designing resilient digital infrastructures.
+**🚀 Goal :** To become a skilled Network Engineer capable of designing resilient digital infrastructures.
 ---

 ### 🛠️ Languages & Tools